-Covid 19 coronavirus: Matamata cluster linked to social event
+Covid 19 coronavirus: Matamata cluster linked to St Patrick's Day

-Matamata residents are "a little bit concerned" after news a cluster of coronavirus cases have been detected in the small Waikato town.
+Residents are "a little bit concerned" at news of the cluster, the mayor said.

-Matamata-Piako mayor Ash Tanner said he understood the group of nine cases among Matamata residents was linked to a "social event".

-"I think the feeling amongst the residents is that they're a little bit concerned, especially when the cases in a certain area are going up.
+Matamata-Piako mayor Ash Tanner earlier said: "I think the feeling amongst the residents is that they're a little bit concerned, especially when the cases in a certain area are going up.
 I know a lot of them are ringing the Healthline."

 He was aware of some of those people who had been referred on for testing.